mailio/MIRs/MIRS/mir-7.md

 ## Abstract

-Mailio REST API is a generic protocol for synchronizing data between a client and server, optimizied for mobile and web environments.

 Server capabilities API is able to communicate all capabilities of the server, such as:

 - active API version